CSOgroup/CALDER2/README.md

 # CALDER user manuel

 CALDER is a Hi-C analysis tool that allows: (1) compute chromatin domains from whole chromosome contacts; (2) derive their non-linear hierarchical organization and obtain sub-compartments; (3) compute nested sub-domains within each chromatin domain from short-range contacts.
 CALDER is currently implemented in R.
+(Trough out the CALDER package, 'bin_size' means the size of the Hi-C contacts is binned, and is equivalent to 'resoltution' in the literature)

 ![Alt text](./img/CALDER_methods.png "CALDER methods")